matlab-discord/Matlab-Discord-Bot/msg/help.md

 **Commands:**
 ```
-!rthelp : Instruction for how to utilize Realtime MATLAB in chat.
+!mathelp: Instruction for how to utilize MATLAB in chat.

 !`<latex>` : Renders a LaTeX image with supplied <latex> message.